The inspiration behind the world’s first microchip cat flap. PetPorte’s inventor, David Chamberlain writes about his journey from vet to inventor…

 - The confidence I had taken from the example of local entrepreneurs

 - An inquisitive scientific mind

-Creating the range of Petporte microchip cat flaps – the world’s first microchip cat flap
+Creating the Petporte – the world’s first microchip cat flap

 Out of this melting pot came the concept of the selective entry microchip cat flap.
 With the assistance of Patent Attorneys and a gift of some money from my mother, I filed a patent application which was granted on 24th November 2004.
 Once the patent was granted I received many letters from companies wanting to help me develop my concept further but I was fortunate to have met an electronics engineer, Nick Smith, who was the fiancé of one of my veterinary assistants.

 The two main challenges that Nick had to overcome in the development of functioning production models were:

 - Unit cost management – At the time a good hand-held microchip scanner would cost anywhere between £80 to £400 for a good one and a selective entry cat flap would cost between £20 for a magnetic model to £60 for an infra-red one.

 - To achieve a practice microchip read range – Some of the cheaper hand held microchip scanners had read ranges measured in a few centimetres, but we needed a read range that would open the lock before an authorised cat reached the flap.

 We quickly progressed from wire wrapped around flower pots to coils in hinged canopies to a small production run in October 2005.
 Following CE testing, we enlisted the assistance of 20 of my clients on Guernsey to conduct a 6 month trial to test our latest model and to our delight, the feedback was positive.
 Confidence buoyed, we committed to our first production run and in November 2006 we sold our first unit on-line from our own website.

 Creating the brand name